myhi1/Spatial-Audio-Player/README.md

 # Spatial-Audio-Player
-A unique Python-based music player where the **window's physical position on the screen controls the audio output
-# [Project Name]

-## Description
 This is a Python application that [briefly explain what your program does, e.g., calculates taxes / automates file sorting / scrapes web data].
 It is designed to be simple, efficient, and easy to use.

 ## Features